 - Cons: It doesn’t have auto-evaporation.
 This means you’ll have to occasionally empty the tank.
 Or you can run a garden hose to a large bucket or to a floor drain.

 Did you know?
 Ivation makes the same unit in a 14,000 BTU size.
-The reason it isn’t our choice for the cheapest 14K portable AC is price.
+The reason it isn’t our choice for the cheap 14K portable AC is price.
 However, it is high quality with impressive features and 5 modes.

 Best 14,000 BTU Cheap Portable Air Conditioner